If your definition of the semisimple algebra is here, then I think your question is probably,

-Show that an algebra is semisimple if and only if every -module is completely reducible.
+Show that an algebra is semisimple if and only if the -module A is completely reducible (semisimple).

 Is it true that if a module is completely reducible, then all of its submodules are as well?